facebook/react-native-website/docs/typescript.md

 };
 ```

-4. Rename a JavaScript file to be `*.tsx`
+5. Rename a JavaScript file to be `*.tsx`

 > You should leave the `./index.js` entrypoint file as it is otherwise you may run into an issue when it comes to bundling a production build.

-5. Run `yarn tsc` to type-check your new TypeScript files.
+6. Run `tsc --noEmit` to type-check your new TypeScript files.

 ## How TypeScript and React Native works